Answered! Jump to accepted answer.

 In the examples, demeurer seems to reverse the être-avoir rule as to which it takes with direct and indirect objects.
 How come?

-This relates to:Demeurer can be used with avoir or être in Le Passé Composé... and changes meaning -
+This question relates to:French lesson "Demeurer can be used with avoir or être in Le Passé Composé... and changes meaning"

 Kwiziq language super star